mrjones2014/op.nvim/README.md

   -- set to false if you do not use a NerdFont or just -- don't want icons use_icons = true,
+  -- command to use for opening URLs,
+  -- can be a function or a string url_open_command = function()
+    if vim.fn.has('mac') == 1 then
+      return 'open'
+    elseif vim.fn.has('unix') == 1 then
+      return 'xdg-open'
+    end
+    return nil
+  end,
   -- global_args accepts any arguments
   -- listed under "Global Flags" in
   -- `op --help` output.